About Heavy Cardboard

 Review copies may sometimes be kept by us to do with as we wish after the review or play-through, or may need to be returned to the publisher, or on-forwarded to another reviewer.

-If we do get a review copy we always disclose that in the play-through or review of that game.
+If we do get a review copy we always disclose that in the play-through or review of that game and on our Games List.

 Whether we get or do not get a review copy does not change how we play or review the game.
 It's just as easy for folks to simply assume we get review copies of everything - our opinions are based on a detailed consideration of the game, are fair, honest and thorough, and don't change based on whether we got a review copy or not.